-Transportation Council (RTC).
+The Unified Planning Work Program (UPWP) is prepared annually by the Southwest Washington Regional Transportation Council (RTC).
 RTC is the Metropolitan Planning Organization (MPO) for the Clark County, Washington portion of the larger Portland/Vancouver urbanized area.
 An MPO is the legally mandated forum for cooperative transportation decision-making in a metropolitan planning area.
 RTC was established in 1992 to carry out the regional transportation planning program.
 Following passage of the Intermodal Surface Transportation Efficiency Act (ISTEA) in 1991, the region became a federally designated Transportation Management Area (TMA) because it is a large urban area with a population of over 200,000.
 TMA status brings additional transportation planning requirements that the MPO must carry out.
 RTC is also the Regional Transportation Planning Organization (RTPO) for the three-county area of Clark, Skamania and Klickitat as designated by Washington State.
-RTC's UPWP is developed in coordination with Washington State Department of Transportation, C-TRAN and local jurisdictions.
-As part of the continuing transportation planning process, all regional transportation planning activities proposed by the MPO/RTPO, Washington State Department of Transportation and local agencies are documented in the UPWP.
-The financial year covered in the FY 2010 UPWP runs from July 1, 2009 through June 30, 2010.
+RTC's UPWP is developed in coordination with Washington State Department of Transportation planning activities proposed by the MPO/RTPO, Washington State Department of Transportation and local agencies are documented in the UPWP.
+The financial year covered in the FY 2011 UPWP runs from July 1, 2010 through June 30, 2011.